himanshututeja1998/Summarization_Preprocessing/README.md

 * cosine_similarity_bert_for_tokenized_sentence(i) :- This will create a csv file of cosine similarity of each pair of sentence present in the document using bert_embedding_for_tokenized_sentence .
 Size of the csv is fixed for everry sentence (n,n).
 Here n, is the number of sentences in the document file.

-* cosine_similarity_googlepretrainedmodel(i) :-  This will create a csv file of cosine similarity of each pair of sentence present in the document using        .
+* cosine_similarity_googlepretrainedmodel(i) :-  This will create a csv file of cosine similarity of each pair of sentence present in the document using googlenews pretrained model embeddings.
 Size of the csv is fixed for everry sentence (n,n).
 Here n, is the number of sentences in the document file.

 * document_vector_bert(i) :- This will create a csv file of average of all sentence embedding present in the original csv of BERT embedding to create a document vector.